FernandoBasso/devnotes/content/DSA/Binary Search.md

 And $\log_{2}(4096) = 8$.
 That is way better than potentially having to try 4096 times until the item is found or the end of the input collection is exhausted completely.

+> [!WARNING] Sorted input
+> Remember that the binary search algorithm can only be used if the input collection is sorted.

 ## Steps

 To calculate the mid point: